 They may require more frequent watering than other non-porous pots, as terracotta pots are made of baked clay.
 This makes it super easy for water to pass through a pot that helps prevent root rot but often means that you need to water your plant more.
 Our golden rule of thumb when using terracotta pots is to soak your pot prior to use it!
 Fill up a sink and soak them overnight or at least 30 minutes prior to potting.

 The porous design of terracotta planters allows air and water to flow through the walls, avoiding soil disease and root rot.
 For indoor plants and exterior container planting, terracotta containers may be used.
+Terracotta pots are valued for a reasonable cause, from fertilizing away seeds and seedlings to growing a selection of plants and cacti.
+Whenever you need a decent planter, they make an excellent pick.
 For a lot of plants that like drier soil, terracotta containers are perfect.

 Bring the outdoors in with our selection of glassware planters.
 Create a contemporary display of greenery with an array of terrariums, plant pots, planters, and containers – ideal for cacti, succulents, ferns, and moss.